-- Ensure that NRM provides emergency management information to persons or entities located with the EPZs regarding the potential hazards of our activities. - Develop, maintain and deliver public information pamphlets to all persons living within an EPZ or required to transit an EPZ to access their residence or tenure. - Develop and maintain a list of residents and stakeholders in each EPZ. - Exchange information with residents and stakeholders to ensure that there is a process to contact persons or other entities in an EPZ and if necessary, evacuate them in the event of an emergency. - Ensure that consultation and notification is completed prior to submitting an application for an oil and gas activity in British Columbia. - Develops and maintains a First Responder information presentation to provide upon request. - The Emergency Management Program Coordinator will provide details of the emergency response procedures in place and to address questions and concerns that may arise; and address any request for additional information or for modifications to the ERP by the individual consulted.
+- NRM will consult and coordinate with the public and other entities on the development of emergency response plans and information pamphlets. - Will ensure that NRM provides information pamphlets to all persons or entities located with the EPZs regarding the potential hazards of our activities. - Will develop, maintain, and deliver public information pamphlets to all residents and persons living within an EPZ or if they are required to transit an EPZ to access their residence or tenure. - Will maintain a list of residents and stakeholders in each EPZ. - Will exchange information with residents and stakeholders to ensure that there is a process to contact persons or other entities in an EPZ and if necessary, evacuate them in the event of an emergency. - Ensure that consultation, cooperation, and notification is completed prior to applying for an oil and gas activity in British Columbia, Alberta or with the Federal Regulator.